 Wellington Underground Market and Frank Kitts Car Park

-The Detailed Seismic Assessment identified that the building is earthquake-prone.
+A Detailed Seismic Assessment has identified that the building is earthquake-prone.

 The assessment by Holmes Consulting was done as part of the Council’s review into the resilience of its buildings.
 It identified two significant structural weaknesses in the car park’s roof and issues with the seismic performance of the reclaimed ground under the car park.

 Read the detailed seismic assessment report (3.3MB PDF)

 The car park building is listed as quake-prone, and the Council is required to remedy the situation by 2034.

-The retailers operating in small shops on the Whairepo Lagoon and harbour frontages of the car park building will also remain open.
+Frank Kitts Park and the retailers operating in small shops on the Whairepo Lagoon and harbour frontages of the car park building remain open.